nanoframework/nf-interpreter/docs/CMake/chibios-build.md

 ChibiOS HAL is based on _boards_.
 There collection of supported boards and the respective configurations live in hal/boards directory.

-After successfully finding the board directory CMake tries to figure out the vendor and the series for latter use.
+After successfully finding the board directory CMake tries to figure out the vendor and the series for later use.
 Please check the code at [FindCHIBIOS.cmake](../../CMake/Modules/FindCHIBIOS.cmake) for details.
 (NOTE: the current code has been validated for STM boards only)

 The _FindCHIBIOS.cmake_ includes the specifics for the target series and the respective GCC options.